 Associate of Applied Science does NOT complete general education requirements and individual courses will be applied where applicable

 You should have an official transcript sent to Appalachian from your current institution.
 Applicants should send transcripts to the Office of Admissions, ASU Box 32004, Boone, NC 28608.
-Currently enrolled student should send transcripts to Office of Transfer Services, ASU Box 32166, Boone, NC 28608.
+Currently enrolled student should send transcripts to Online & Transfer Services, ASU Box 32166, Boone, NC 28608.

 An official college transcript is required from your previous institution in order to award credit (we can not transfer in college credit from a high school diploma).

 Please indicate Appalachian as a recipient school when you take the exam or log into collegeboard.org and download your Official Score Report then email to email@example.com.